brentmartin/CodeSchool/Try_jQuery/Lesson-5/readme.md

 ##5.9 Animate II
 _250 PTS_
 The price per night will now fade, but let's make it move a little as well.
 We can't use slideDown() for this with our animate() call, though.
 When the mouseenter event is triggered, animate() the top property to -14px in order to move it up a bit.

+##5.10 Animation Speed
+_250 PTS_
+This animation lacks the pop we're looking for.
+Let's speed it up to run in 200ms using the 'fast' shorthand.